LW2G: Learning Whether to Grow for Prompt-based Continual Learning

 Therefore, we propose applying a soft constraint to the gradient when learning new tasks, aiming to align the gradient direction as closely as possible with the feature space of the pre-trained knowledge, ensuring consistency between prompt updates and pre-trained knowledge.
-Finally, FFT reuses the frozen weights from the existing set of prompts with the maximum HFC to enhance forward transfer.
+Our main contributions are threefold: \begin{itemize} \item We are the first to introduce a method for controlling the growth of the prompt pool in existing PCL by a novel metric, HFC, which measures the hindrance to learning new tasks under the \textit{orthogonal condition}. \item Based on HFC, we develop an automated learning scheme, LW2G, which learns whether to grow or not to grow.
+We aim to form an effective and efficient prompt sets pool where each single set contains knowledge from multiple tasks, thereby serving as a shared prompt set to enhance efficacy. \item LW2G is a plug-in method for existing PCL.
+We demonstrate its superiority across multiple benchmarks through extensive experiments on 12 baselines and 2 other plug-in methods. \end{itemize}